wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-firewall-configure.md

 **About Federations:** The current implementation of Federations will be retired with Web and Business service tiers.
 Consider deploying custom sharding solutions to maximize scalability, flexibility, and performance.
 For more information about custom sharding, see [Scaling Out Azure SQL Databases](https://msdn.microsoft.com/zh-cn/library/dn495641.aspx).

 > [AZURE.NOTE] If you create a database federation in Azure SQL Database where the root database contains database-level firewall rules, the rules are not copied to the federation member databases.
 If you need database-level firewall rules for the federation members, you will have to recreate the rules for the federation members.
-However, if you split a federation member containing a database-level firewall rule into new federation members using the ALTER FEDERATION … SPLIT statement, the new destination members will have the same database-level firewall rules as the source federation member.
+However, if you split a federation member containing a database-level firewall rule into new federation members using the ALTER FEDERATION âŚ SPLIT statement, the new destination members will have the same database-level firewall rules as the source federation member.
 For more information about federations, see [Federations in Azure SQL Database](https://msdn.microsoft.com/zh-cn/library/hh597452.aspx).

-## Overview
+## SQL Database firewall overview

 Initially, all access to your Azure SQL Database server is blocked by the firewall.
 In order to begin using your Azure SQL Database server, you must go to the Management Portal and specify one or more server-level firewall rules that enable access to your Azure SQL Database server.
 Use the firewall rules to specify which IP address ranges from the Internet are allowed, and whether or not Azure applications can attempt to connect to your Azure SQL Database server.